Featured image: My old Nintendo 64, which still generates precious nostalgia for me.

 Welcome to my whimsical tale about things I value—things I’ve accumulated over the years—material possessions, junk, tat.
 Now, I like to think I’m a reasonable guy—a rational-thinking physicist, at least.
 So how do things hold any real value?
 Well, to me, they matter; and I can’t seem to let go of many moments in my life through them.

 My continued possession of reproducible stuff makes me an overly sentimental fool—a romanticist—I guess.
 I collect football shirts from places I’ve visited from all around the world.
 I still possess a small bottle of red resin (‘dragon’s blood’) I took from the Amazon rainforest in Ecuador in 2009.
 A bean I picked from a coffee plant growing on the humid hills of Juayúa, El Salvador, in 2017 sits on my kitchen counter.
 Meanwhile, I drink coffee from antiquated moka pots, which I’ve adored since the times I spent in Italy drinking espresso.
-A pencil I acquired during game of golf abroad resides in my golf bag, inexplicably untouched, having never scratched against another scorecard.
+Vladimir Lenin’s head sits as a candle on my shelf reminding me of a deeply educational visit to Prague’s Museum of Communism.
+A pencil I acquired during game of golf abroad resides in my golf bag, inexplicably untouched, having never been scratched against another scorecard.

 I hold onto birthday cards.
 Trophies and medals, embellished with sheens of pride, adorn my furniture along with certificates of achievement, which decorate my bedroom wall.